felipejoribeiro/this-person-docs/programming/backend/node_js/4_Restful_API.md

 - `post()`: Create a resource.
 - `delete()`: Delete a resource.

 The `url` parameters must make sense.
 That is, if we call for the url `\profile` with a `delete()` function, we will delete a profile.
 Other characteristic is that it is stateless in a sense that one call doesn't depend on another.
 Each call is a independent entity with a end on itself that execute an action.
-A server doens't need to memorise things, just acess to the database and the rules.
+A server doesn't need to memorise things, just access to the database and the rules.

 We can have some informations from the request, as follows: